 Motherland comforts

 Today I quickly whipped up one of my favorite Russian breakfast foods, syrniki.
-My friend Ellen and I call them “pancheesies.”
+My friend El. and I call them “pancheesies.”
 They are a very common staple of Russian homecooking, kind of like hash browns and pancakes are the familiar staple of any American’s breakfast.

 The recipe is as easy as pie (actually, easier than pie).